cchudzicki-ocw-testing/res.24-002/content/pages/why-the-mit-initiatve-was-founded.md

 description: "This page provides information on the rationale for the creation of\
   \ the MIT-Haiti Initiative and Platf\xF2m MIT-Ayiti."
 draft: false
-title: Why the MIT-Initiative Was Founded
+title: Why the MIT-Haiti Initiative Was Founded
 uid: be597ce7-c131-4373-b3dc-ae70b45dda49
 ---
 *Below, Professors Michel DeGraff and Haynes Miller describe what motivated them and their colleagues to create the MIT-Haiti Initiative.*